-Terran capital ships in the StarCraft universe are equipped with a Yamato Gun (naturally, named after Uchuu Senkan Yamato), which fires a massive bolt of energy with massive Splash Damage in exchange for a large chunk of the unit's energy meter.
+Terran capital ships in the StarCraft universe are equipped with a Yamato Gun (naturally, named after Uchuu Senkan Yamato), which fires a massive bolt of energy with massive damage in exchange for a large chunk of the unit's energy meter.
 This is easily acceptable, though, given the fact that the Yamato Gun is the only use for said energy.

 The terran capital ships actually fire a directed nuclear blast.
 The yamato cannon creates a containment field, detonates a nuclear explosion and then sends the entire package flying at high speeds.

-StarCraft II brings back the Yamato Gun, and also has the Drakken Lazer Drill (only seen in the campaign mission The Dig), a beam capable of taking out a Protoss Archon, which have 300 shields and great defense, in under three seconds.
+StarCraft II brings back the Yamato Gun (renamed to Yamato Cannon), and also has the Drakken Lazer Drill (only seen in the campaign mission The Dig), a beam capable of taking out a Protoss Archon, which have 300 shields and great defense, in under three seconds.
 On the Protoss side we have the Void Ray, which should qualify as its initially super-powerful attack becomes stronger over time, and the Planet Cracker, a cut ability for the Mothership.

 Interestingly, the Yamato Gun seen in the game and in one cutscene (Emperor Arcturus I's acceptance speech) have different visuals.
 The version in the game is, basically, a big red blast that travels to the target.
 The cutscene version is a bright-red energy beam.